© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Afon Prysor, cairn to NW of is a scheduled monument protected by Cadw under reference ME246.
 View the official record →

-Afon Prysor, cairn to NW of is a prehistoric round cairn located in Meirionnydd, Wales, situated in the upland terrain characteristic of this region.
+Afon Prysor, cairn to NW of is a round cairn of prehistoric date located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME246.

 Afon Prysor, cairn to NW of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Afon Prysor, cairn to NW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME246.